digital-asset/daml/docs/source/tools/extractor.rst

 Examples of output
 ******************

 The following examples show you what output you should expect.

-The examples use the default built-in SDK project which you get by running ``$ da new [project_name]``.
-The Sandbox has already run the scenarios of the DAML model which created two transactions: one creating a ``Main:RightOfUseOffer`` and one accepting it, thus archiving the original contract and creating a new ``Main:RightOfUseAgreement`` contract.
+The Sandbox has already run the scenarios of a DAML model that created two transactions: one creating a ``Main:RightOfUseOffer`` and one accepting it, thus archiving the original contract and creating a new ``Main:RightOfUseAgreement`` contract.
 We also added a new offer manually.

 This is how the ``transaction`` table looks after extracting data from the ledger: